yarnpkg/berry/docs/workspaces-constraints.md

 *facts* that are always true, and a list of *predicates* that basically read as "predicate `f(X)` is true if `u(X)` and `v(X)` are both true".
 By computing for which values of `X` are `u(X)` and `v(X)` true, Prolog is able to automatically compute the list of values for which `f(X)` would be true.
+This is particularly useful for contraints, because it allows you to write very simple but powerful rules that have the ability to affect all your workspaces in very few lines.

-Going back to the constraints the *facts* are definitions created by the package manager, and the *predicates* are the set of actions that you want to perform.
-In order to do this, the constraint engine exposes the following
+Going back to the constraint engine, the *facts* are the definitions created by the package manager (such as "fact: the root workspace depends on Lodash"), and the *predicates* are the set of rules that you want to enforce accross your project (check below for some recipes).
-functions:

 ### Query predicate